koeunchoi/koeunchoi.github.io/_publications/2018-05-16-preschoolers-questions.md

 citation: 'Choi, K., Lapidow, E., Austin, J., Shafto, P. & Bonawitz, E. (2018).
 Preschoolers are more likely to direct questions to adults than to other children (or selves) during spontaneous conversational acts.
 Proceedings of the 30th Annual Conference of the Cognitive Science Society.
 Madison, WI: Cognitive Science Society.'
 ---

-This paper is about preschoolers’ spontaneous questions asking in a naturalistic padagogical setting
+This paper is about preschoolers’ spontaneous questions asking in a naturalistic padagogical setting.